Prospective Students

 Applicants whose education was not in English must earn a score of 550 on the Test of English as a Foreign Language (TOEFL).

 Students are granted a tuition waiver as long as they are employed as a TA or RA, enrolled as a full-time student, and maintaining satisfactory progress.
 The waivers include basic tuition for classes that are taken for credit.
 Students are highly encouraged to establish Colorado state residency after their first year.
-Students are responsible for the mandatory student fees on a per-semester basis (approx. $800), although graduate program funds are often available to offset these fees.
+Mandatory student fees may be waived with the appropriate appointment, although graduate program funds are often available to offset any fees not waived. - Insurance

 Fellowships, scholarships and other forms of financial aid are available through the Graduate School.
 Students who submit a complete application for admission to graduate study in Psychology and Neuroscience will automatically be considered for university scholarships and fellowships for which they are eligible.
 If students complete a financial aid application, they will be considered for other need-based support.